-The interview panel seeks to identify potential students who are self-motivated and show initiative and the ability to successfully develop knowledge and skills in one of the disciplines offered at the Academy.
-As the leading USA designer Michael Woolf has stated: “No-one in their right mind hires your portfolio, they hire you.
-In any case what you did before doesn’t really show what you can do in the future.”
+The interview panel seeks to identify potential students who are self-motivated, demonstrate initiative, and show the ability to develop knowledge and skills in one of the major disciplines offered at the Academy.

 The following criteria will be used during the interview and folio presentation.
-While it is not expected that applicants will be expert and confident in these matters (after all, that is why you come to study at the Academy), the panel will be trying to assess your potential to develop in these areas:
+While it is not expected that applicants will be expert and confident in these matters, the panel will be assessing your potential to develop the following attributes:

 Entry requirements for the Bachelor of Design Arts are set by the Academic Board.
 The Academy’s selection process is designed to be: fair; equitable; flexible; transparent; and guided by quality control.
 The Academy encourages applications from students of diverse backgrounds, and particularly welcomes Indigenous students.